 - Principle 1 There is an inherent tension between an employer's interest in protecting its trade secrets and an employee's interest in engaging in future employment.
 Employers should tailor their policies and procedures to guard against the risk of unlawful use or disclosure of their trade secrets, while avoiding inappropriately restricting their former employees' application of their general knowledge, skill, and experience in their next employment. - Principle 2 Employers should provide timely and sufficient notice of what they claim as their trade secrets, the policies and procedures to be followed by employees to protect those trade secrets, and any restrictions the employers intend to impose on the future mobility of their prospective and current employees. - Principle 3 Employees and new employers should take into account the legitimate interests of former employers in their trade secrets, and employees and new employers should take reasonable steps to mitigate against the risks of misappropriation of the former employers' trade secrets. - Principle 4 In response to an impending employee departure, the employer should identify, address, and communicate as appropriate legitimate concerns about the departing employee's compliance with their continuing obligation to protect the employers' trade secrets.

-The full text of The Sedona Conference Commentary on Protecting Trade Secrets throughout the Employment Life Cycle, June 2021 public comment version, is available free for individual download from https://thesedonaconference.org/publication/Commentary on Protecting Trade Secrets in Liti gation About Them
+The full text of The Sedona Conference Commentary on Protecting Trade Secrets throughout the Employment Life Cycle (March 2022) is available free for individual download from The Sedona Conference website at:

+https://thesedonaconference.org/publication/Commentary_on_Protecting_Trade_Secrets